 Looking at a month-by-month analysis of home sales over the past three years, it is evident that both 2016 and 2017 were strong years of sales as compared to 2015 -- but at different times of year.
 Each of the past two years had unique high points as compared to previous years -- which reinforces that one single month of home sales is not a true indicator of the overall health of the current housing market.
-All that said, I will point out that the 61 home sales seen in January 2018 puts it below the past two months of January -- so I'll hope for someone of an increase in February!
+All that said, while the 61 home sales seen in January 2018 puts it below the past two months of January, the 80 home sales seen in February 2018 is higher than any of the past three months of February.